https://www.deakin.edu.au/__data/assets/image/0006/553092/19795_Bachelor-of-Arts-Master-of-Teaching-Secondary_Hero.jpg

 In both streams of study, you will be prepared for the challenges of professional life through practical learning.
 Deakin’s Professional Experience Program provides the perfect preview to your future role in teaching.
 Get a taste for what it is like to be a secondary educator and develop your skills in the real world by learning from and with experienced teachers.

-In the arts stream of this combined degree you can tailor your studies around your interests, creating unique combinations of majors and minors.
-While studying your undergraduate degree, you’ll also be building your foundation knowledge that will take you into your postgraduate studies.
+In the arts stream of this combined course you can tailor your studies around your interests, creating unique combinations of majors and minors.
+While studying your undergraduate degree, you will also be building your foundation knowledge that will take you into your postgraduate studies.
 Choose from relevant arts disciplines that will form your teaching specialisations, including:

 • English